 Children familiarise themselves with a range of digital equipment and learn the basic principles in preparation for Key Stage 1.

 Key Stage 1.

-Children will create simple programs and use logical reasoning to predict the behaviour of them.
-They will use the term 'algorithms' and will explore how they are implemented within devices.
+Children create simple programs and use logical reasoning to predict the behaviour of them.
+They use the term 'algorithms' and explore how they are implemented within devices.
 The children are taught to stay safe online and to keep personal information private.

 Key Stage 2.

-From year 3 onwards, pupils will design and write programs that solve specific problems and debug them as necessary.
-They will use logic to detect and correct errors in algorithms, develop a discerning awareness of digital content and use computer network to communicate and collaborate.
-They will be internet savvy, understanding how to recognise unacceptable behaviour and decide on the appropriate method of reporting concerns about content and contact.
+From Year 3 onwards, pupils design and write programs that solve specific problems and debug them as necessary.
+They use logic to detect and correct errors in algorithms, develop a discerning awareness of digital content and use a computer network to communicate and collaborate.
+They become internet savvy, understanding how to recognise unacceptable behaviour and decide on the appropriate method of reporting concerns about content and contact.

 We employ an ICT Technician to offer support in class when delivering certain areas of the curriculum and have started using a high quality package called 'Rising Stars' to make sure the new topics and skills are effectively resourced.